Signal integrity or SI is a measure of the quality

 primarily the switching of other signals.
 Higher interconnect

-density has led to each net having neighbors that
+density has led to each net having neighbors that are

-are closer, thus leading to increased coupling capacitance
+closer, thus leading to increased coupling capacitance

 between neighboring nets.
 As circuits shrink in accordance

-with Moore's law, several effects have conspired to
+with Moore's law, several effects have conspired to make

-make noise problems worse:
+noise problems worse:

 To

-keep resistance tolerable despite decreased width,
+keep resistance tolerable despite decreased width, modern

-their spacing.
-This increases the sidewall capacitance
+This increases the sidewall capacitance at the expense

 Technology

-scaling has led to lower threshold voltages, and has
+scaling has led to lower threshold voltages, and has also

-voltage, thus reducing noise margins.
-Logic speeds,
+thus reducing noise margins.
+Logic speeds, and clock speeds

-and clock speeds in particular, have increased significantly,
+in particular, have increased significantly, thus leading

-cross talk.
-Also, at such high speeds the inductive
+at such high speeds the inductive properties of the wires

-properties of the wires come into play especially
+come into play especially mutual inductance.

 These